snyk/snyk-images/README.md

 ### Usage

-Note that images are not currently published to Docker Hub, so usage requires you to build the images locally at present.
-See the toolchain instructions below.
-You'll need your Snyk API token stored in an environment variable called `SNYK_TOKEN`.
+These images are published on Docker Hub at [snyk/snyk](https://hub.docker.com/r/snyk/snyk) See the toolchain instructions below if you want to build your own versions.

+Usage requires a Snyk API token stored in an environment variable called `SNYK_TOKEN`.

 I've picked a somewhat random example Golang respository which is setup to use Go Modules.